jamiehand/jamiehand.github.io/index.md

 I'm a super senior feb Computer Science major at [Middlebury College](http://www.middlebury.edu).
 (“Super senior feb” is a Middlebury term for a student who has one semester left.
-I will graduate in February (hence the “feb”) of 2017.)
+I will graduate in February — hence the “feb” — of 2017.)

 ### I am a Computer Scientist.